-Employee health and safety
+Employee safety and health

-- (3) Creation of safe worksites
+- (3) Creation of safe worksites:

 Health promotion efforts